A WordPress change loop that keeps your live theme safe.

 The agent has no write path into the active theme.
 Files outside the worktree are read-only or invisible.

-Worktree-scoped filesystem
+Worktree-scoped edits

 Hookless git